dukeofharen/httplaceholder/docs/docs.md

 - `backgroundColor`: the HEX value of the background color.
 By providing an additional transparency value, you can specify the transparency of the background.
 So, if you take the example above, `#ffa0d3ff` means the background is fully visible and `#ffa0d300` means the background is fully transparent.
 - `text`: the text that should be drawn in the image.
 - `fontSize`: the size of the drawn text.
 - `fontColor`: the HEX value of the text color.
-If you do not set this value, the text color will be the inverted value of `backgroundColor`, but since inverted grayscales might produce roughly the same color, you can also specify your own color here.
+If you do not set this value, the text color will be the inverted value of `backgroundColor`, but since inverted grayscale might produce roughly the same color, you can also specify your own color here.
 - `jpegQuality`: of course, only useful if `type` `jpeg` is used.
 Is `95` by default. `1` is worst and `100` is best quality.
 - `wordWrap`: if set to true, the text will be written across the image.
 Useful if your text is long.
 Is `false` by default.